On adjoint Bloch--Kato Selmer groups for $\mathrm{GSp}_{2g}$: Preliminaries

 For any slope datum $(\calU, h)$ (see \cite[\S 3.1]{Hansen-PhD}; in particular, $\calU\subset \calW$), denote by $\kappa_{\calU}$ the universal weight on $\calU$ and define where the superscript `$\bullet^{\red}$' stands for the maximal reduced quotient of the corresponding ring.
 The algebras $\bbT_{\Par, \calU}^{\red, h}$ then glue together to a coherent sheaf of $\scrO_{\calZ}$-algebras, denoted $\scrT_{\Par}^{\red}$.
 The reduced cuspidal eigenvariety is then defined to be where the sheaf of integral elements $\scrT_{\Par}^{\red, \circ}$ is guaranteed by \cite[Lemma A.3]{Johansson-Newton}.
 We finally define the \textbf{\textit{(reduced equidimensional) cuspidal eigenvariety}} The natural map is called the \textbf{\textit{weight map}}.

-\begin{Remark} \normalfont We caution the readers that $\calE_0$ is the reduced and equidimensional part of the $p\neq 0$ locus of the cuspidal eigenvariety considered in \cite{Wu-pairing}.
-It then coincides with the eigenvariety constructed in \cite{AIP-2015} as remarked in the introduction of \cite{Wu-pairing}.
+\begin{Remark} \normalfont If we work with the \emph{strict} Iwahori level as in \cite{Wu-pairing}, then $\calE_0$ is the reduced and equidimensional part of the $p\neq 0$ locus of the cuspidal eigenvariety considered in \emph{loc. cit.}.
 We focus on the reduced cuspidal eigenvariety due to later purposes on families of Galois representations. \end{Remark}